alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 # Conclusion

 - BX and 5e are remarkably similar in terms of offensive and net damage scaling.
 5e has a bad reputation for slow combat and HP bloat.
-I am not sure of that is warranted, at least in terms of the HP-damage balance (and I used a pretty basic 5e Fighter--a minimally optimized character would end combats even quicker).
+I am not sure if that is warranted, at least in terms of the HP-damage balance (and I used a pretty basic 5e Fighter--a minimally optimized character would end combats even quicker).
 In terms of mechanically hacking down a monster, 5e is very comparable to BX (to which you might say: yes!
-BX can be super whiffy and sluggish when facing high HP monsters).
+BX can be super whiffy and sluggish when facing high-HP monsters).

 - The DCC Warrior is an absolute killing machine!
 No wonder I like this class so much.

-- Fighters in Cairn can end fights very quickly, especially at low levels, but receive to automatic scaling.
-That is by design.
-I think this just underscores that GMs really have to think about diegetic improvements.
-This also suggests possible challenges in converting adventures from BX or 5e for level 5+ or when using high HD monsters--Cairn PCs have little mechanical ability to confront them, even less than in other OSR systems.
+- Fighters in Cairn can end fights very quickly when facing low-HD monsters.
+The auto-hit, damage-reducing-armor, and high STR of a martial character in Cairn is a very effective combination.
+At the same time, risk of death is always present in Cairn--while in other games goblins eventually become totally ineffective against high-level PCs, they remain a threat in Cairn.
+In addition, the lack of damage scaling makes for an entirely different risk profile in combat over the life-time of a character.
+Cairn Fighters that have survived several adventures and are the equivalent of a high-level PC in a leveled game, are not much better at facing low-level monsters and at an incredilbe disadvantage when facing up against more dangerous creatures.
+I think this just underscores several things: 1) Cairn is fundamentally different in terms of its combat-risk; 2) GMs really have to think about diegetic improvements; 3)I think there might be a particular challenge in Cairn to integrate high-level monsters or convert high-level adventures from BX or 5e--Cairn PCs have little mechanical ability to confront them, even less so than in other OSR systems.